Overview

 Diagnosis

-An echocardiogram is the main test used to diagnose congenital mitral valve anomalies.
-In an echocardiogram, sound waves create video images of the beating heart.
+An echocardiogram is the main test used to diagnose the condition.
+The test also is called a heart ultrasound.
+It uses sound waves to make pictures of the beating heart.
 An echocardiogram can show the structure of the heart and heart valves and blood flow through the heart.

 Other tests, such as a chest X-ray or electrocardiogram (ECG or EKG), also may be done.